nikhilm/muzicast/docs/usermanual/source/using/playsongs.rst

 Muzicast collects statistics for albums and artists as well, and you can view them on the album or artist page.

-In addition Muzicast will try to fetch album covers from `Amazon
-<http://www.amazon.com>`_ when it can find them.
+..
+TODO: In addition Muzicast will try to fetch album covers from `Amazon <http://www.amazon.com>`_ when it can find them.

 Playlists
 ---------